- Written by Dr.Mehmet Demircioglu

 Do not plan your first workday around pretending the procedure is invisible.
 That expectation can create unnecessary anxiety when normal healing becomes visible.

-Patients who travel to Turkey for surgery need to think beyond the operation date.
+If you travel to Turkey for surgery, think beyond the operation date.
 The real schedule includes flights, hotel recovery, first washing, swelling, jet lag, aftercare communication, and the return home.
-Overseas surgery should not be sold as if the patient is only buying a package.
+Overseas surgery must not be sold as if the patient is only buying a package.

 A hotel and transfer can make the trip easier, but they do not replace medical planning.
 If you are flying soon after surgery, you must protect the grafts from accidental contact, sun, sweating, rushing through the airport after a hair transplant, and poor sleep.
 You must also understand how to wash your scalp correctly once you are back home.